SDS-Timo/icrc84-package/README.md

 ## Overview

 The ICRC84 package provides a set of hooks and utilities for seamless integration with ICRC-84 standard tokens on the Internet Computer Protocol.
-This library simplifies wallet connectivity, token operations, and transaction handling for decentralized applications built on ICP.
+This library offers wallet connectivity through the useWallet hook for balance checking, deposits, withdrawals, and allowance management, along with the useTokens hook for accessing token information and metadata.
+Built with TypeScript support, it enables developers to easily implement token operations in decentralized applications built on ICP.

 ## Features

-- 🔌 **Wallet Integration** - Easy connection to Internet Computer wallets
+- 🔌 **Wallet Operations** - Hooks for managing Internet Computer wallet balances and transactions
+- 💰 **Balance Management** - Functions for checking and managing token balances
+- 💳 **Deposit Operations** - Support for deposits, withdrawals and allowances
-- 💰 **Token Management** - Comprehensive token data handling and operations
+- 🪙 **Token Data Access** - Utilities to fetch token information and metadata
-- 🔄 **Transaction Support** - Simplified transaction creation and submission
 - 🛠️ **TypeScript Support** - Full TypeScript definitions for type safety
 - 🧩 **Modular Design** - Composable hooks for flexible implementation